johnsonjh/tpzasm/README.md

   *likely a beta release*), is also known, though no documentation for it seems to have survived.
-Its assembly output seems to be byte‑for‑byte identical to **PSA&nbsp;PASM&nbsp;1.02** (with the same instruction encoding and the same relocatable object output) for all test inputs, but the listing format was completely overhauled.
+Its assembly output seems to be byte‑for‑byte identical to **PSA&nbsp;PASM&nbsp;1.02** (with the same instruction encoding and the same relocatable object output) for all our TDL‑style test inputs.
+  This release completely overhauls the listing format and adds a completely new mode, activated with the `.EPOP` and `.ZOP` pseudo-ops, allowing the use of Zilog‑style pseudo-ops.
 It also exhibits several behaviors that are clearly bugs, such as sometimes omitting the symbol table from listings when certain macros are defined.

-  Support for emulation of its improved listing style (without the bugs) may be offered in a future release.
+  Support for emulation of this assembler and its improved listing style (but without the bugs) may be offered in a future release.

 * An optional *extended error checking* mode may be added in a future release, enabling new features such as classifying errors or warnings by severity,